 We as a community need to get better at communicating when and where to use Agile and more importantly when not to.

-Adoption , Agile , kanban , Organizational Change , Organizational Culture
+Adoption , Agile , Agile in the Large , Kanban , Observing , Organizational Change , Organizational Culture